Barrydian/Master_project_OCT_DCGAN/README.md

 <br>

 ## About this project##
-In this project we are implementing a DCGAN modele to generate a OCT images.
+In this project we are implementing a DCGAN modele to generate OCT images.

 ## Steps##